rstudio/pins-python/README.md

 to start is `board_folder()`, which stores pins in a directory you specify.
-Here I’ll use a special version of `board_folder()` called `board_temp()` which creates a temporary board that’s automatically deleted when your R session ends.
+Here I’ll use a special version of `board_folder()` called `board_temp()` which creates a temporary board that’s automatically deleted when your Python script or notebook session ends.
 This is great for examples, but obviously you shouldn't use it for real work!